hands holding sea salt

 • Sleep becomes shallow or disrupted

 As someone healing from neurological trauma, epilepsy, and PTSD, I know firsthand how crucial it is to keep neurotransmitters supported.
-Without adequate EAAs, emotional stability and mental clarity begin to slip.
+Without adequate amino acids, emotional stability and mental clarity begin to slip.

 Detox Stagnation

-Your liver needs amino acids to build detox enzymes and carry out chemical conversions in both Phase I and Phase II detox pathways.
+Your liver needs amino acids to build detox enzymes and carry out chemical conversions in its cleansing work.
 Without them:

 • The liver becomes overburdened

-• Symptoms like skin breakouts, fatigue, and headaches flare up
+• Symptoms like skin breakouts, fatigue, and headaches can flare up

-In a Medical Medium lifestyle, we ask a lot of the liver—celery juice, HMDS, herbs, and more.
-But without amino acids, the liver lacks the fuel it needs to actually perform the detox.
+In a healing lifestyle focused on detoxification, we ask a lot of the liver—celery juice, the Heavy Metal Detox Smoothie, herbs, and more.
+But without amino acids and the right fuel, the liver lacks part of what it needs to fully carry out its healing work.

 Immune Weakness

-Amino acids help create antibodies, immune cells, and repair damaged tissue from viral warfare.
-When deficient:
+Amino acids help create antibodies, immune cells, and repair damaged tissue from chronic battles with pathogens.
+When they’re lacking:

-For anyone dealing with chronic EBV, shingles, or other hidden pathogens, EAAs are not optional—they’re required armor in the fight.
+For anyone dealing with chronic EBV, shingles, or other hidden pathogens, amino acids are part of the body’s armor in the fight.

 Poor Repair and Recovery

-Whether recovering from surgery, a seizure, or the wear and tear of daily detox, your body can only rebuild if it has the foundational materials—EAAs.
+Whether recovering from surgery, a seizure, or the wear and tear of daily detox, your body can only rebuild if it has the foundational materials—amino acids.

 Bottom Line: You Can’t Heal Without the Building Blocks

-We don’t have to overconsume protein to get these essential aminos—but we do need to get them from the right sources: fruit, greens, healing plants, and—when appropriate—clean supplemental support.
+We don’t have to overconsume protein to get these building blocks—but we do need to receive them from the right sources: fruit, greens, healing plants, and—when appropriate for an individual—clean supplemental support.

 “Is my body being given what it actually needs to rebuild?”